 Your bed itself should be a haven of comfort so investing in it should not be overlooked.
 A good quality mattress, pillows and bedding make a massive difference.
 It’s no coincidence that when you stay in a nice hotel the beds normally feel like heaven, they use premium cottons and well-made mattresses.
 Try switching to Egyptian cotton bedding too and there is no way you will want to buy cheap supermarket sheets ever again.

 Next comes the mattress.
 I know you probably think that your current mattress is ‘fine’, but fine really isn’t good enough.
 Depending on your personal sleeping habits it is likely that you spend around a third of your life in bed, so you need to ensure that this is spent in comfort.
 You’ve no doubt seen the Casper mattress advertised everywhere.
 They offer comfort and support all in one through their high-density memory foam and transition comfort zone layers.
 The zoned layers treat your shoulders and hips differently for better alignment and deeper comfort.
 Honestly, once you upgrade your mattress to a new one like the Casper you will quickly realise that your old one was anything but fine!

 It’s important to get the temperature right during the night too.
 As we move into summer it’s worth thinking about switching your heavy duvet for something a bit lighter.
-Being to hot or too cold is a major factor in a restless nights sleep.
-I’ve been use the spring/summer duvet from eve the past few weeks too, it’s only 4.5 tog so it’s ideal, as it gets warmer.
+Being too hot or too cold is a major factor in a restless night’s sleep.
+I’ve switched to a summer recently too, it’s only 4.5 tog so it’s ideal, as the night temperature creeps up a little.